In this post, I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

 (We plan to add more research to this topic…)

-Researches, quantum physicists are welcome to add comments, make posts and share ideas.
+Researchers, quantum physicists are welcome to add comments, make posts and share ideas.